 The Court System

 Abu Dhabi has its own court system, entirely separate from Dubai Courts.
-Cases against Abu Dhabi-registered companies must be filed in Abu Dhabi Courts — you can't file in Dubai Courts just because your agency is based there.
+Cases against Abu Dhabi-registered companies must be filed in Abu Dhabi Courts.
+Abu Dhabi also has the ADGM Courts, which operate under English common law.
+If your contract specifies ADGM jurisdiction, these courts are your venue.

 Government-Linked Entities

-Abu Dhabi has a higher concentration of government-linked entities (GLEs) than Dubai.
-These organisations — whether fully government-owned or partially — operate differently from private companies.
+Abu Dhabi has a higher concentration of government-linked entities than Dubai.
+These organisations operate differently from private companies.
 Payment cycles tend to be longer but more reliable.
-Collection approaches need to be diplomatic and procedurally precise.
-Direct legal action may have additional political considerations.
+An agency experienced in Abu Dhabi understands these dynamics and adjusts its approach accordingly.

 Business Culture

-The Abu Dhabi Debt Collection Process: From Demand to Enforcement
+The Abu Dhabi Debt Collection Process

-Enforcement: Through Abu Dhabi's execution department.
+Enforcement: Through Abu Dhabi’s execution department.
 Bank attachment, asset seizure, and travel bans are all available.
-Enforcement of Abu Dhabi judgments against assets in other emirates follows standard inter-emirate enforcement procedures.

 ADGM Courts in Abu Dhabi: The International Creditor’s Advantage